-Play opens up a dialogue about what is possible, what can change, and it asks how can things be different.
-With the work I offer a sense of whimsy and unpredictability.
+Play opens up a dialogue about what is possible, what can change, and it posits how things can be different.

 Inspired by recent travels to Brazil, these log forms offer a whimsical re-imagining of a classic Canadian symbol.
 I seek to provoke a sense of delight in the forms themselves.
 I then find it myself through the materials process of dipping raw clay into a vibrant colour.” -M.McDiarmid

 Marney McDiarmid a self-taught ceramic artist with an MA in Oral History and an ‘all but dissertation’ PhD in Cultural Studies.
 She has been working with clay since the mid-1990s and in 2010 quit her PhD to embark on ceramics as a career.

 She maintains an active studio and teaching practice, and supports clay and craft communities though her involvement with the Kingston Potter’s Guild and the Fat Goose Craft Collective.
 A long-time community activist, Marney is also a member of DARN!
 Kingston Downtown Action Revitalization Network and the founder of Kingston’s first stilting troupe.
 She lives in Kingston, Ontario.